-Three parks, including LWCA-funded Pizzurro Park, are located within the 65 - 70 DNL noise contour for 2012 Alternative C2a.
-Noise impacts to parks from the 2012 Alternative C2a are listed in Table 5.7-3.
 Seven historic structures that are listed, eligible for listing, or possibly eligible for listing in the NRHP would be located within the 65 DNL noise contour.
 Of the potentially significant historic structures, one of the seven is residential and has already received sound insulation through the CRAA's previous sound insulation program.
 None of the structures would receive noise levels at or above 75 DNL.
-Noise impacts to historic structures from the 2012 Alternative C2a are listed in Table 5.7-4.

-5 Letter from Alan McKnight, Director of Columbus Parks and Recreation, City of Columbus, October 18, 2007.
+&lt;sup>5 Letter from Alan McKnight, Director of Columbus Parks and Recreation, City of Columbus, December 12, 2008.
 See Appendix I, Airport Golf Course.